What Every Psychologist/Counselor Needs to Know

 Why Did We Create This Course?

-The recorded version is approved for 2 CE home-study (asynchronous) credits by APA and AASECT.
+The recorded version is approved for 2 CE home-study (asynchronous) credits by APA, GA MFT, Florida Board of Psychology, Florida Board of Clinical Social Work, Marriage and Family Therapy and Mental Health Counseling and AASECT.

 Marti Witherow, LPC, LMFT, CST